ElementsProject/lightning/doc/developers-guide/plugin-development/event-notifications.md

       fields;
 - `received_time` means when we received the htlc of this payment from the previous peer.
 It will be contained into all status case;
 - `resolved_time` means when the htlc of this payment between us and the next peer was resolved.
 The resolved result may success or fail, so only `settled` and `failed` case contain `resolved_time`;
+- `preimage` is the 64-hex-char payment preimage revealed when the HTLC was fulfilled.
+Only present when `status` is `settled`;
 - The `failcode` and `failreason` are defined in [BOLT 4](https://github.com/lightning/bolts/blob/master/04-onion-routing.md#failure-messages).

 ### `sendpay_success`